cohure/CoHuRe/content/cfp.md

 We accept three types of submissions:

 - **Long Papers**.
 Long papers report on completed, original and unpublished results.
-The maximum length is 8 pages (two columns), excluding references.
+The maximum length is 16 pages, plus up to 2 pages of references.
 We welcome the use of appendices or other supplementary information.
 Accepted papers are expected to be presented at the workshop and will be published in the proceedings of the workshop.

 - **Short Papers**.
 Short papers report on original and unpublished results.
-The maximum length is 4 pages (two columns), excluding references.
+The maximum length is 8 pages, plus up to 2 pages of references.
 Besides smaller, focussed contributions, short papers may present work in progress, negative results, and opinion pieces.
 Accepted papers are expected to be presented at the workshop and will be published in the proceedings of the workshop.

 - **Tutorials**.
 We also accept proposals for tutorials.
 These tutorials are meant to highlight specific computational approaches and show how they can be implemented across different disciplines in the humanities.
-The maximum length is 2 pages (two columns), excluding references.
+The maximum length is 4 pages, plus up to 1 page of references.
 Tutorial proposal should at minimum include description of method(s), goals, relevance to CHR, as well as information on the prerequisite knowledge, and material/logistical requirements.
 Tutorial proposals will not be published in the proceedings.